Jared AI Hub

 model='llama3.2',

-messages=[{'role': 'user', 'content': 'Write a haiku about programming'}],
+messages=[{'role': 'user', 'content': 'Write a short story about AI'}],

 stream=True